MateuszPuchacz/weekly_clothes_retail_sales_and_inventory_analysis/README.md

 ## ⚙️ Product Data Management

-As part of my responsibilities, I also maintain internal product reference files used for data enrichment.
-This includes:
+As part of my role, I create internal product reference files used for data integration.

+This process includes:

-- assigning product codes in internal company systems
+- Assigning product codes in internal company systems

-- uploading product prices to stores system
+- Uploading product prices to store systems

-- maintaining seasonal product lists
+- Maintaining seasonal product lists

-- organizing articles by year and season
+- Organizing products by year and season

-- creating consolidated product reference tables
+- Creating consolidated product reference tables

-These structured files serve as lookup tables that allow missing attributes to be automatically appended to the main dataset.
+These structured files act as lookup tables, allowing missing attributes to be automatically added to the main dataset.
+They also enable clear separation of products by season (Spring/Summer vs Autumn/Winter) and proper assignment to the relevant year.
+I ensure data consistency across team files by maintaining and updating control files used for price setting.
+After each product update, I refresh all related files.

-In my current role I'm responsible for three product departments, and I process approximately 1 million records per week.
+In my current role, I am responsible for three product departments and process approximately 1 million records per week.
+Due to system limitations (Excel row limits), I prepare separate files for different departments.
-Due to corporate system limitations (access restricted to Excel), the data is distributed across multiple files to stay within Excel row limits.

 ## ⚠️ Data Disclaimer